-- Once disaster hits, and you have removed yourself from harms way, one of your first priorities should be making contact with your emergency contact list.
+- Once disaster hits, and you have removed yourself from harm’s way, one of your first priorities should be making contact with your emergency contact list.
 All plans, follow-up contacts, schedules and status updates should then be relayed to your entire emergency contact list.
-This means contacting your point of contact first, and if possible shooting out a mass email & text message to your list and updating your social network status.
+This means reaching your point of contact first, and if possible shooting out a mass email & text message to your list and updating your social network status.

 During a disaster, it’s very likely that most communication channels will go down.
-Hopefully this will only be temporary, but either way you need to plan for the worst case scenario and have multiple options available.
+Hopefully it’s only temporary, but either way, you need to plan for the worst case scenario and have multiple options available.

-We will start with cellphones, because almost everyone has one.
-While cell networks are often overwhelmed during a disaster, they still might help you make contact.
+We will start with cell phones because almost everyone has one.
+While cell networks are often overwhelmed during a disaster, they’re going to be your first line of communication.
+Even when things are bad, they still might help you make contact.

-As we’ve seen in past disasters, texting and even social media apps can sometimes work, even when voice doesn’t.
-A text message takes a lot less bandwidth than a phone call, so during a disaster this might be your best bet for making contact.
+As we’ve seen during many past disasters, texting and even social media apps can sometimes work, even when voice calls stop going through.
+A text message takes a lot less bandwidth, so during a disaster, this might be your best bet for making contact.

-While I wouldn’t rely on this as my primary means of communication, it can be a great way to let friends and family know you’re ok, or let them know what you’re planning to do next.
+While I wouldn’t rely on this as my primary means of communication, it can be an excellent way to let friends and family know you’re ok, or let them know what you’re planning to do next.

-While on the expensive side, during a natural disaster or crisis, having a satellite phone just might save your life.
+While on the expensive side, during a natural disaster or crisis, these types of phones can save your life.

 Satellite phones offer a couple of advantages during a disaster.
 First, they don’t rely on local cell networks, so they’re less likely to be affected by an increase in call volume.
 Second, even if the entire local cell network goes down, your satellite phone is still going to be operational.

 Recently I’ve been testing the SPOT Global Sat Phone, and I’ve been really impressed with its ability to call from even the remotest areas of the backcountry.
-In areas where my cell phone has zero reception, my SPOT phone is able to call out to anywhere in the world.
+In areas where my cell phone had zero reception, my SPOT phone worked and was able to call anywhere in the world.

 I know, you’re probably picturing big rig trucks or bad movies from the 1980’s; but the fact is, the C.B.
 Radio can be an important part of your emergency communications arsenal.
 I recommend having one in your vehicle, having a handheld one in your bugout bag, and having a base station at home.